JanelleG51/Hannah-McNeish-Journalist/README.md

 Function | Purpose | Fulfilled
 -------- | ------- | ---------
-Navigation Bar | Branding at top left of screen redirects to Home page when clicked. | Yes Navigation Bar | Menus items at top right of screen redirect to Home, Library and Contact pages. | Yes Navigation Bar | Menus items at top right of screen reduce to drop down menu on mobile devices. | Yes Home Page Biography Links | Links redirect visitors to Library and Contact pages. | Yes Library Page Carousel | Images at top of page scoll from left to right across all device sizes. | Yes Library Page YouTube Links | Links do not autoplay and visitors have full control over playback, size and volume. | Yes Library Page Article Links | All links contained within the article cards redirect the user to external pages where the article/s, images and further work are hosted | Yes
+Navigation Bar | Branding at top left of screen redirects to Home page when clicked and this is consistent across all pages. | Yes
+Navigation Bar | Menus items at top right of screen redirect to Home, Library and Contact pages.
+The active page is indicated by a solid line underneath.
+When hovered over, each link highlights with and underline for the duration of the hover.
+This is consistent across all pages.  | Yes
+Navigation Bar | Menus items at top right of screen reduce to drop down menu on mobile devices.
+This is consistent across all pages. | Yes
+Home Page Biography Links | Links redirect visitors to Library and Contact pages.
+Buttons change presentation when hovered over. | Yes
+Library Page Carousel | Images at top of page scoll from left to right across all device sizes. | Yes Library Page YouTube Links | Links do not autoplay and visitors have full control over playback, size and volume. | Yes Library Page Article Links | All links contained within the article cards redirect the user to external pages where the article/s, images and further work are hosted.
+Buttons change presentation when hovered over. | Yes
+Contact Page | Contains a form to allow visitors to contact the client if they wish. | Yes Contact Form Validation | Visitors are unable to submit the form without completing the Full Name and Email fields.
+All other fields are optional. | Yes
+Contact Form Confirmation | On submitting the contact form, visitors are redirected to a confirmation page thanking the for getting in touch. | Yes
+Footer Contact Link | Contact Hannah link redirects visitors to the Contact page.
+This is consistent across all pages. | Yes Footer Social Media Links | Background changes to white when hovered over and links take visitors to an external page for each specific site.
+This is consistent across all pages. | Yes
+Responsiveness | Reduce and expand all pages to ensure each page responds as expected.
+Reducing or expanding the number of columns, pictures, text, forms, icons and video in line with the device size the site is being viewed on as expected. | Yes